KatyaGribkova/TCmodel/README.md

 # TCmodel
 Hodgkin and Huxley model of thalamocortical network.
 Includes a thalamocortical (TC) neuron, a neuron of the thalamic reticular nucleus (TRN), and a thalamorecipient neuron of layer 4 (L4) of the cortex.

-To run a simulation: open REVISED_BASELINE.m in MATLAB and run.
+To run a simulation: open TCmodel.m in MATLAB and run.